| Home | About Us | Community Action | Interest Groups | Members | Membership | Newsletter | Program | Photos |

 The Martinez and Pleasant Hill AAUW Branches officially merged September 2012.
 The Martinez Branch was chartered in 1948, and Pleasant Hill in 1957.
 Our newly established branch offers friendship, support for personal and professional growth, community leadership, gender equity and scholarships to our local community.
 We have 100+ members who are a diverse group of professional career women, community activists, elected and appointed public officials, teachers, parents, artists.
 We are young, single, married, single again, employed and retired.

-Congratulations to our Officers elected during our June Brunch for our 2023-2024 year Co-Presidents: Reba Siero (July - December), Nancy Hobert (January - June), Program Vice President: Carlyn Obringer, Membership Vice Presidents: Diane Peterson and Karen Winters, AAUW Fund (EF) Vice Presidents: Gayle Miner and Carolynn Barcklay, Secretary: Helen Pereira, and Treasurer: Claudia Bass.
+Congratulations to our Officers elected during our June Brunch for our 2025-2026 year Co-Presidents: Reba Siero, SarahJoy Hanes, and Sherrie Moore, Program Vice President: Carlyn Obringer, Membership Vice Presidents: Diane Peterson and Nancy Hobert, AAUW Fund (EF) Vice Presidents: Gayle Miner and Carolynn Barcklay, Secretary: Sue Greenfeld, and Treasurer: Claudia Bass.

 Our Vision Statement: AAUW empowers all women and girls to reach their highest potential.